 7. hcut=7 plus all four-way interactions.

 Setting hcut=0 gives CART splits where cuts are parallel to the coordinate axis (axis-aligned cuts).
-Thus, hcut=0 is similar to random forests.
+Thus, hcut=0 is similar to random forests and can be viewed as the baseline case of the SGT framework.

 Value